tomjridge/isa_btree/README.md

 ## Compile-time configuration

-Profiling is controlled by ppx_optcomp, and file "profilers.ml".
+Profiling is controlled by ppx_optcomp, a config file "/tmp/optcomp_config.ml", and file "profilers.ml".
 By default, profiling is disabled (?).
 To enable, you have to edit this config file.